aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

     - ``fp8_e4m3``: Cast the FP32 operations selected via the :option:`--auto-cast` option to a signed 8-bit floating point represented as a 4-bit exponent and 3-bit mantissa.

-    .. note:: If multiple competing options are specified then the option later in the command line will supercede previous options.
+    .. note:: If multiple competing options are specified then the option right-most on the command line will supercede previous options.

   - :option:`--distribution-strategy <distribution_type>`: Permit the compiler to attempt model-specific optimizations based upon type of model being compiled.
 (Default: ``generic``)

     Valid values:

     - ``NEMO``: Enable the compiler to perform optimizations applicable to models that use the `NeMo <https://github.com/NVIDIA/NeMo>`_ APIs to shard parameters, gradients, and optimizer states across data-parallel workers.

+  - :option:`--O <opt_level>`: Specify the level of optimization the compiler should perform.
+Possible numeric values are {1, 2, 3}.
+(Default: ``2``)

+    Valid values:

+    - ``1``: enables the core performance optimizations in the compiler, while also minimizing compile time.
+    - ``2``: [default] provides the best balance between model performance and compile time.
+    - ``3``: may provide additional model execution performance but may incur longer compile times and higher host memory usage during model compilation.

+    .. note:: This option supercedes, and deprecates, the ``—enable-experimental-O1`` option introduced in an earlier release.

   - :option:`--enable-saturate-infinity`: Convert +/- infinity values to MAX/MIN_FLOAT for certain computations that have a high risk of generating Not-a-Number (NaN) values.
 There is a potential performance impact during model execution when this conversion is enabled.